trolleypoleking/one-click-snippets/README.md

    - `https://docs.google.com/document/*`
    - `https://docs.googleusercontent.com/*`

+This extension runs entirely from its content and popup scripts, so there is no background service worker to configure or reload.

 ## Features

 - **Add snippets easily** – highlight text in Google Docs and press the `+ Snippet` button that appears.